giellalt/lang-ndl/ndl.md

 * examples:*

 * examples:*

-# Symbol affixes

-Noun inflection
-The Ndolo language nouns inflect in cases.

-Proper noun inflection
-The Ndolo language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
-The Ndolo language verbs inflect in persons.

-Adjective inflection
+Verbs
+Verbs in the Ndolo language are actions.

+Pronouns
+Pronouns in the Ndolo language are references to things.

+Numerals
+Numerals in the Ndolo language are numbers.

+Adjectives
+Adjectives in the Ndolo language describe things.

+Prefixes
+Prefixes in the Ndolo language are bound to beginning of other words.

+Nouns
-The Ndolo language adjectives compare.
+Nouns in the Ndolo language
+(here taken from en wp's article on Lingala, for testing purposes)